PalEON-Project/met_regional/README.md

 The processing code steps occurred in the following order:
 1. Bias-correct the CCSM4 ANN down-scaled output with bias_correct.sh, writing the files to bias_corr/regional_monthly/ — these scripts require that you load cdo/1.6.3rc2  (module load cdo/1.6.3rc2)
+	- NOTE: psurf & wind do not get bias-correct
+	— NOTE: qair has separate script because it requires a different correction method
+2. Split files back into monthly using format_output.sh
 2. Extract sites from regional bias-corrected files to bias_corr/regional_monthly/sites/ with bias_corr/regional_monthly/parse_sites.sh
 	 — these scripts require you to load nco/4.3.4 (module load nco/4.3.4)
 3. Use add_met_leap.R to add leap years to February months by repeating Feb 28th.